 Color to select: the color to select.
-This is the center point of the selected color subspace.
+This is the color that will be transparent/the only colour that is opaque.

 Selection Subspace options are: RGB (Red Green Blue), ABI and HCI (Hue Chromacity Intensity)

 These different options yield different results.
 While RGB should yield the sharpest and best results, sometimes (as I have seen from experience) the other option, HCI & ABI, can yield much better results then RGB.
 So if RGB isn't producing good results then try on of the other options.
 Note:Previews of video chroma keyed using HCI will be slow since it has to calculate values for every single pixel.

 Edge Mode Options are: Hard, Fat, Normal, Skinny, Slope